R3Conclave/conclave-core-sdk/external-docs/docs/architecture.md

 ![Architecture Diagram](arch-diagram.png)

-In the above diagram red shaded boxes are untrusted and could attack the enclave: the host and operating system (which includes the BIOS, drivers and peripherals).
+In the above diagram orange shaded boxes are untrusted and could attack the enclave: the host and operating system (which includes the BIOS, drivers and peripherals).
 Blue shaded boxes are part of the _trusted computing base_ - the set of components that must be correct and non-malicious for the system to work.
 That includes the enclave and of course the CPU.
 The client communicates with the enclave via the host.
 Both client and host interact with